RMandelbaum/RMandelbaum.github.io/_posts/2018-05-24-rspec_using_bdd_in_our_code.markdown

 RSpec is a great way to test your code in Ruby, and implement BDD (behavior-driven development).
 BDD was built on top of Test Driven Development (TDD) in order to allow us to develop tests that are based on the specifications of system behavior.
 Our tests cases are still written in the most concise way, but now we can be even clearer about how the code should behave.

-Let’s look at an example of BDD:
+Let’s look at an example of BDD
 ```
 describe Order do
   describe "#submit" do